pioneer-dsl-2018/project-ideas/idea-3.md

 making language-design decisions), as opposed to "systems" aspects of the project (e.g., implementing a complicated visualization that doesn't require a lot of language design)?_
+For this project, I think there will be about 70 percent on the systems aspects, and 30 percent on the language design.
+There are more percentages on the system aspect because the user may focus more on the result of this DSL, which is essentially a graph.

 ### Scope